Sohailaaa/Cyber-Security-Tasks/README.md

-# PDFs explaining the task and the repo contains the solution
+# README for PDFs explaining the task and the repo contains the solution

 [firewall rules&SNORT.pdf](https://github.com/user-attachments/files/20357193/Packet.tracing.pdf)